 - 16 Megapixel Resolution

-Coming in at the cheapest on this list, the Meidase Trail Camera is the best option if you’re budget won’t stretch to the mid-range options on the market.
+Coming in at the cheapest on this list, the Meidase Trail Camera is the best option if your budget won’t stretch to the mid-range options on the market.
 Obviously, this camera won’t offer you the extra bonuses and features of more expensive units, but it will let you get quality footage regardless.

 Featuring all the fundamental parts of a quality trail cam, this Meidase model offers 16 MP image taking, while not as high as other cameras, still looks great.
 It offers an impressive 0.2 second trigger time and 120-degree detection angle as well as 65-feet night vision that’s backed up by an invisible infrared flash for shots.